kiagnose/kiagnose/README.md

 ## Checkup Removal
 In order to remove a checkup from the cluster:
-1. Remove vendor-supplied ClusterRole / Role objects.
+1. Remove vendor-supplied objects:
+- A ServiceAccount object
+- Role object(s) - optional
+- RoleBinding object(s) - optional
+- ClusterRole object(s) - optional
+- ClusterRoleBinding object(s) - optional
 2. If the checkup's image is stored on your registry - remove it.